 Writing for Fishery Journals, edited by John Hunter (1990, American Fisheries Society), contains an excellent chapter on graphic and tabular display of data; other chapters provide advice about statistical and word usage.
-An extensive style guide for AFS publications is available on the AFS Journals page of the Society's Web site (www. fisheries.org).
-In addition, several other style manuals provide useful guidance for the preparation of manuscripts, among them are the latest editions of Scientific Style and Format (Council of Science Editors, Chicago), and the Chicago Manual of Style (University of Chicago Press, Chicago).
+Several style manuals provide useful guidance for the preparation of manuscripts, among them are the latest editions of Scientific Style and Format (Council of Biological Editors, Chicago) and the Chicago Manual of Style (University of Chicago Press, Chicago).
 The Elements of Style by Strunk and White (Macmillan, New York) continues to be an excellent guide to English usage.
 Accuracy and precision in scientific writing are just as important as accuracy and precision in scientific measurement.
 Lapses in either context invite criticism.